RuslanPark/ITMO-android-course/CalculatorApp/README.md

 ### CalculatorApp is simple calculator.
-In realisation i used exp4j library to calculate expressions, constraint layout and custoum buttons for better look.
+## The implementation used [exp4j](https://github.com/fasseg/exp4j) library to calculate expressions and custoum buttons for better look.